MIT Lincoln Laboratory researchers introduce students to radar engineering

 With the advent of modern electronics, digital signal processing is used for most detection processing.
 The beat signals are passed through ananalog-to-digital converter, and digital processing is performed on the result.
 As explained in the literature, FM-CW ranging for a linear ramp waveform is given in the following set of equations:[5]

-where f_{radar} is the radar frequency sweep amount and t_{radar} is the time to complete the frequency sweep.
+- where is the radar frequency sweep amount and is the time to complete the frequency sweep.

 It is then a trivial matter to calculate the physical one-way distance for an idealized typical case as:

-where c'=c/n is the speed of light in any transparent medium of refractive index n (n=1 in vacuum and 1.0003 for air).
+- where is the speed of light in any transparent medium of refractive index n (n=1 in vacuum and 1.0003 for air).

 For practical reasons, receive samples are not processed for a brief period after the modulation ramp begins because incoming reflections will have modulation from the previous modulation cycle.
 This imposes a range limit and limits performance.